jdevfullstack-tutorials/resolution-and-screen-size/README.md

 ## Display Scaling
 Display scaling is another important one when you measure the overall quality of your display.
-Windows tend to be left behind when it comes to display scaling.
+Windows tends to be left behind when it comes to display scaling.
 It cannot make all the GUI components proportional to one another.
 For example, on a 1080p